brhirsch/rideshare_volume_forecasting_with_flask/README.md

 # Done
 - Update function documentation
-- Add functionality to have a html radio button form which allows users to switch between visuals of forecasts made with Prophet, TBATS, and SARIMA
+- Add functionality to have a html form which allows users to switch between visuals of forecasts made with Prophet, TBATS, and SARIMA
-- Show past 2 weeks of historical data on same line chart as forecasts, with historical in blue and forecasts in orange
+- Show past 2 weeks of historical data on same line chart as forecasts